Ford recalls vehicles over instrument panel malfunction

 Is your vehicle part of this recall?

-More than 4,500 vehicles are included in this Ford Transit recall.
-To do a Ford recall check, use MotorSafety’s free vehicle lookup tool.
+More than 252,000 vehicles are included in this Ford Explorer driveshaft recall.
+To see if your Ford SUV is part of this Ford recall check, please use MotorSafety’s free vehicle lookup tool.

 Recall summary